fugu-chop/launch_school/daily_logs/4_daily_log_dec2020.md

 Merry Christmas.
 Spent some time revising what I'd learned yesterday.
 There was a lot of very new and unfamiliar stuff to cover.
 It was definitely helpful, and will prevent those instances where I move forward too quickly, only to discover too late that my foundational knowledge is incomplete, and I get super confused.

 I find the `self` keyword(?) confusing, especially all the discussion around it's scope.
 I will re-read this tomorrow.

+##### 26/12/20 (Sat)
+__*Concepts covered*__<br/>
+- RB120 Lesson 1: OO Readings
+  - Classes and Objects I (Revision)
+  - Classes and Objects II (Revision)
+  - Inheritance
+    - Class Inheritance
+    - `super` keyword
+    - Modules
+    - Private, Protected & Public
+- RB120 Lesson 1 Quiz

+__*Time spent*__<br/>
+240 minutes

+__*Thoughts*__<br/>
+More tricky material.
+All the nuances of modules and inheritance are hard to keep track of, especially since you can group classes and methods into modules.
+The rules for Private and Protected are also a little fuzzy currently.
+This will probably only become more familiar through practice and revision.